Wyatt Earp Day 2023

 Each September, Pella Historical Museums honors the life and times of Wyatt and his family with a fall celebration.
-Wyatt Earp Days are fun for the whole family where you can enjoy artisans sharing their crafts, tasty treats, old-fashioned music and magic, and more!
+Wyatt Earp Day is fun for the whole family where you can enjoy artisans sharing their crafts, tasty treats, old-fashioned music, and more!

 Frequently Asked Questions